 Once finally in the park, we went to the beach, which was not open yet for the season.
-But, since there wasn’t anything to stop us, we went in anyway.
+But, since there wasn’t anything or anyone to stop us, we went in anyway.

 Lake of the Prairies was much, much warmer than Clear Lake.
 I can’t imagine how warm it will be in August or September.
 I don’t know if this is normal, but it really seems like a warm lake.
-I guess it is shallow (on account of the dammed river).
+I guess it is shallow (on account it being a dammed river).

 Once we finished swimming, Jenn’s father tried to convince us to drive to Swan River, Manitoba.
 It was already mid-afternoon and we’d been out of the house since 10.
 We decided we’d rather go back to the farm.